globus/together/README.md

 1. Plugins are `pluggy` plugins and hooks _execute_ in LIFO order
 2. `together` reverses the order of the resulting registrations to produce FIFO ordering
-3. All `together_subcommand` registrations are added to the CLI before `together_subcommand_collection` registrations are added
-4. Only the last plugin to register a root command will execute.
+3. Only the last plugin to register a root command will execute.
 You should only register one root command.

-> **NOTE**: together_subcommand_collection hooks do not have their contents
-> reversed.
-Rather, if there are two subcommand collections registered in
-> pluginA and pluginB, with pluginA registered before pluginB, then the
-> following will happen:
-> 1. pluginB was the last registered plugin, so its
->    together_subcommand_collection hook runs
-> 2. pluginA was the first registered plugin, so its
->    together_subcommand_collection hook runs next
-> 3. pluginB results are appended to pluginA results (so A's registrations will
->    take effect first!)

 For the most part, this will make the plugin subcommand registration operate in FIFO order.
-However, if your plugin attempts to inspect the status of the current CLI object, you must be aware of the execution order.

 ## CHANGELOG

+### 0.3.0

+* Replace `together_subcommand_collection` with support in the `together_subcommand` hook for lists of subcommands

 ### 0.2.1